Terms

 Verification task

-Includes full verification tasks, incremental verification tasks, and schema verification tasks.
+The task includes full data verification tasks, incremental data verification tasks, and schema verification tasks.

 Task type